 Do I need a high school diploma or GED to start classes?
 No. You do not need to have a high school diploma or GED to begin taking classes.
 However, in order to be fully admitted and to receive financial aid, you must be a high school graduate or have a GED.

 Why do I have to submit my high school transcript if I have already attended a college?
 This is now a federal requirement to receive financial aid.

 What is the ASSET test, and why do I need to take it?
-The ASSET placement test accurately places you into reading, writing, math and computer classes that are best suited for your abilities.
-The placement test is there to help ensure your success.
-The placement test does not affect your admissions status.
+The ASSET Placement Test accurately places you into reading, writing, math and computer classes that are best suited for your abilities.
+The Placement Test is there to help ensure your success and does not affect your admissions status.